akeemolushola/product_component_frontendmentor/README.md

 ### What I learned

-I used to refresh my memory on some semantic html tags and CSS properties, and in the cause of the project, I did make use of transform properties and media queries that i'm almost forgetting
+I used to refresh my memory on some semantic html tags and CSS properties, and in the cause of the project, I did make use of transform properties and media queries that i'm almost forgetting.
+I also make use of Grid in the project

 ### Continued development